kjac/FormEditor/Tutorials/Poll.md

 When you're done layouting the poll, switch to the *Receipt* tab and enter a thank-you message to show when the users answer the poll.

 We need to make sure that the users only answer the poll once.
-Switch to the *Submissions* tab, tick *Only one submission per user* and enter a suitable message for the users that have already submitted the form.
+Switch to the *Limitations* tab, tick *Only one submission per user* and enter a suitable message for the users that have already submitted the form.

 Finally hit save and publish.